krystyna93/celia/README.md

 # Celia

-A custom poerfolio WordPress website
+A custom portfolio WordPress website

 Features an artist portfolio showcasing their art in various mediums.